ciglenecki/lumen-audio/README.md

 Mirko:

-- [ ] write summary of Wavelet transform and how it affects the results
-- [ ] write summary of LSTM results
 - [ ] validate that chunking is written well for our codebase
 - [ ] implement Fluffy nn.Module
 - [ ] use Fluffy on Torch CNN, multi-head
 - [ ] train some model Fluffy
+- [ ] Wav2Vec2 feature extractor only

 Ivan: